taicedtea/Team-Profile-Generator/README.md

 3. [Usage](#usage)
 4. [Video Walkthrough](#video-walkthrough)
 ## Description
 This is a commandline-based application for companies to generate a team profile page with all of their employees.
 This is done through the command line using the node package 'inquirer'.
-After the user inputs the necessary information, a stylized HTML page is generated this information.
+After the user inputs the necessary information, a stylized HTML page is generated.

 ## Installation
 To install this app, clone this repo to your local machine.
 Once cloned, navigate to the applications's root directory within your terminal and run: